Reviewed by: MyTaxRebate Team on 10 Mar 2026 | Authority: s.469 TCA 1997

 Can coeliac patients claim tax relief on gluten-free food in Ireland?

 Yes.
-Revenue allows 20% income tax relief on qualifying gluten-free food costs for diagnosed coeliac patients, with a GP confirmation letter and receipts for the gluten-free products purchased.
+Revenue allows 20% income tax relief on qualifying gluten-free food costs for diagnosed coeliac patients under s.469 TCA 1997.
+A GP or specialist confirmation letter confirming the coeliac diagnosis must be retained, together with itemised supermarket or health store receipts showing the specifically labelled gluten-free products purchased.

 What documentation is required?